 Each is an integral component of our ideal design.

 Why is Faith important?

-When you start building something from scratch, many times you are the only person with the vision.
+When you start building something from scratch, you are often the only person with the vision.
 You are the only one who can see it.
-It might also be very difficult to explain the vision to others.
-And with that somewhat unclear vision, that you cannot completely explain, many questions come along for the ride, all spinning in your head simultaneously.
+It might also be tough to explain the concept to others.
+And with that somewhat unclear vision, you cannot thoroughly explain, many questions come along for the ride, all spinning in your head simultaneously.